-Think about how you would organise your class that will get pupils to talk about the subject, 'Money and Taxes,' and not feel awkward or embarrassed about it.
+Think about how you would organise your class that will get student teachers to talk about the subject and not feel embarrassed about it.

 Can you use any of these ideas?
 If not, consult the syllabus and plan and practise a topic from your subject.